m0rph03nix/dynamixel_hardware/README.md

 ## This fork allows to use dynamixel_hardware package with dynamixels that use communication protocol version 1.0

-At this moment fork supports only position control and only with ros-humble.
+At this moment, this fork only supports position control and only with ros-humble.

 ## Set up
 In your workspace :